Sergio Romo: Miami Marlins (2019)

 On February 12, 2019, Romo signed a one-year, $2.5 million deal with the Miami Marlins.
 He served as the closer up until late July, recording 17 saves in 38 appearances.
 Romo only blew one save for the Marlins all season, converting his first seven chances and his last 10 chances with the team.
 On May 17, he entered a game against the Mets with the bases loaded, no outs in the eighth, and the Marlins up 8–4.
 He allowed two inherited runners to score that inning but did not allow a run himself.
 Then, he pitched a scoreless ninth, earning the save in the 8–6 victory.
 Through July 27, he had a 2–0 record, a 3.58 ERA, and 33 strikeouts in 37 2/3 innings pitched for Miami.
-That day, the Marlins traded Romo, Chris Vallimont, and a PTBNL to the Minnesota Twins for Lewin Díaz.
+That day, the Marlins traded Romo, Chris Vallimont, and a PTBNL to the Minnesota Twins in exchange for Lewin Díaz.